MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/context-variables-for-bot.md

 # Configure context variables for bots

 This article lists the context variables for Azure and Power Virtual Agents bots, and how you can configure them in Omnichannel for Customer Service.
-To understand more about context variables, see [Manage context variables](manage-context-variables.md).
+To understand how to create context variables, see [Manage context variables](manage-context-variables.md).

 ## Context variables for Azure bots